bdmendes/feup-pfl-jeson-mor/docs/README.md

     catch(char_code(_, Something), _, fail),
 ```

+The user must finish all inputs with `.` (a dot) so that it gets parsed.

 #### Movement parser

 Moves are read from input using algebraic notation, as in chess (start square to end square; eg. a1-b3), and then parsed to an internal move representation, where the column and row are treated to match the board's list actual position.
 The internal representation of a position is given by `Column-Row` (The row with index 0 in the board is the first row displayed).
 The representation of a move is given by `StartPosition-EndPosition`.